Fosamprenavir

 • tell your doctor if you have or have ever had diabetes, hemophilia (a disease in which the blood does not clot normally), high cholesterol or triglycerides, or kidney or liver disease, including hepatitis B or C.

 • tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking fosamprenavir, call your doctor.
-You should not breast-feed if you are infected with HIV or are taking fosamprenavir.

 • you should know that your body fat may increase or move to different areas of your body such as your breasts and upper back.